-I’m a type-A over-planner, so it pains me a little to write that, but it’s true.
-You can’t think and plan a project to completion, and you can’t schedule your way to marathon success.
+I’m a type-A over-planner, so it pains me a little to write this, but it’s true: you can’t think and plan a project to completion, and you can’t schedule your way to marathon success.

 Lesson: At some point, you need to do the work.
 Get out there and run, or actually write the project proposal, create a prototype, or whatever else your project requires.